Cardless Checkout

 Final UI for the settings and client booking experiences

-For the settings and client booking experiences, I applied the following UI changes
+For the settings and client booking experiences, I applied the following design changes

 Settings